K-B-Labs/backup-postgres-service/README.md

 # postgres-backup-service

-A lightweight CRON job service designed to save PostgreSQL dumps locally.
+A CRON job service designed to save PostgreSQL dumps locally.

 ## How to define where to store backups